CTMQ

 We spent some time breaking ice with sticks and rocks and then went back to the car.
 And that, my friends, is Oakes Preserve in Avon.

-CTMQ’s Avon Land Trust Trails
+CTMQ’s Avon Land Trust Hikes

 Facebooktwitterreddit